Meet Major Smitha Laxman

 Tell us how you decided to join the Army.

 I have been adventurous since my school days; I used to participate in school athletics events every year.
 During my high school days, my focus shifted to studies.
 Hailing from middle class and also being good in studies, there was pressure from my parents to focus on studies.
-During my sixth semester of engineering, I attended the ‘Do You Have It In You?’ campus rally for the University Entry Scheme.
+During my sixth semester of engineering, I attended the ‘Do You Have It In You?’ campus rally for UES Entry.
 The spirit of adventure deep within me was ignited, and I decided to join the army.
 Since the entry scheme was not for women, I later applied for a short service commission.

 What have been the top lessons you have imbibed as part of the armed forces?